bl4ckarch/openvpn-installv2/README.md

 OpenVPN 2.4 was a great update regarding encryption.
 It added support for ECDSA, ECDH, AES GCM, NCP and tls-crypt.

 If you want more information about an option mentioned below, head to the [OpenVPN manual](https://community.openvpn.net/openvpn/wiki/Openvpn24ManPage).
-It is very complete.
+Itis very complete.

 Most of OpenVPN's encryption-related stuff is managed by [Easy-RSA](https://github.com/OpenVPN/easy-rsa).
 Defaults parameters are in the [vars.example](https://github.com/OpenVPN/easy-rsa/blob/v3.0.7/easyrsa3/vars.example) file.